News location:

 By Jasper Bruce in Sydney

-The decision scraps the last remaining sanction left over from the chain of events in South Africa and paves the way for Warner to hold a formal leadership role with the BBL’s Sydney Thunder this summer.
+The decision, confirmed on Friday, scraps the final sanction that lingered from the saga and opens the door for Warner to take on a former leadership role with the Sydney Thunder this summer.

-Warner had considered lodging an appeal to have his ban overturned in late 2022 after CA changed its code of conduct to allow players to appeal long-term sanctions.
+Warner had considered lodging an appeal to have his ban overturned in late 2022 after CA changed its code of conduct to allow players to challenge long-term sanctions.

 Who can be trusted?